In 1992 director Bernard Rose adapted a short novella by Clive Barker entitled “The Forbidden” into a big screen horror

 “An entire community starts attributing the daily horrors of their lives to a mythical figure”

 One of the boldest choices by director Bernard Rose was setting his film in Cabrini-Green.
-For so long horror had been relegated to the old mansions, backwoods towns and of course the suburbs.
-1988’s Child’s Play also set it’s story in urban Chicago, including some of the more downtrodden parts of the city, still the majority of it takes place in the middle class confines of the Barclay family apartment.
+For so long horror had been relegated to old mansions, backwoods towns and of course the suburbs.
+1988’s Child’s Play also set it’s story in urban Chicago, including some of the more downtrodden parts of the city, but the majority of it takes place in the middle class confines of the Barclay family apartment.
 Candyman on the other hand brought supernatural horror to the ghetto and did so with the blight of the area being an integral part of the story.
-It’s mythology was firmly rooted in the projects and it’s director was adamant that it was important to set it in Cabrini-Green, regardless of the obvious obstacles and dangers of shooting in such an area.
+It’s mythology was firmly rooted in the projects and it’s director was adamant about the importance of setting it in Cabrini-Green, regardless of the obvious obstacles and dangers of shooting in such an area.